Bachelor of Music (Musicology & Ethnomusicology)

 2022 Start Year Intake

-Sunday 21 November 2021.
-All remaining recorded auditions will be assessed in the final round with applicants receiving their audition outcome in December 2021.
+All remaining applicants must submit their video recorded audition via the supplementary form by Monday 22 November , and will be assessed in the final round.
+Applicants will receive their audition outcome in December 2021.

 Entry to the Musicology & Ethnomusicology Major, Music Studies Major, and Performance Major is based on a performance audition.
 Applicants will be required to complete the requirements below.